drocheam/optrace/docs/source/usage/gui_automation.rst

 The Control Method
 ________________________

-To do automated tasks, the :meth:`TraceGUI.control <optrace.gui.trace_gui.TraceGUI.control>` method needs to be used instead of :meth:`TraceGUI.run <optrace.gui.trace_gui.TraceGUI.run>`.
+To do automated tasks, use the :meth:`TraceGUI.control <optrace.gui.trace_gui.TraceGUI.control>` method instead of :meth:`TraceGUI.run <optrace.gui.trace_gui.TraceGUI.run>`.
 It requires an automation function as well as an argument tuple.

 .. code-block:: python

    def automated(GUI):

-       # do some automation things
+       # do some automation tasks
        ...

    # create the GUI and provide the automation function to TraceGUI.control()
    sim = TraceGUI(RT)
    sim.control(func=automated, args=(sim,))

-After the control function is executed the program is kept running.
+After the method is executed, the GUI keeps running normally.
 This makes it possible to interact with the GUI.
-Closing the application automatically is described in :numref:`gui_automation_close`
+The process of closing the application automatically is described in :numref:`gui_automation_close`

-To avoid race conditions, all actions inside the provided automation function are run sequentially.
+All actions inside the provided automation function run sequentially to avoid race conditions.
-During this time, the GUI is unresponsive, as the automation function is run in the main thread (as user input would also be) so the interaction with the scene in this time will be limited.
+During this time, the GUI is mostly unresponsive, as the automation function is run in the main thread (as user input would also be).

 Applying Properties